Photo is linked to these early days of November when we think of all our loved ones who have died.

 Did You Know

-‘Halloween is an ancient druidic holiday, one the Celtic peoples have celebrated for millennia.
-It is the crack between the last golden rays of summer and the dark of winter; the delicately balanced tweak of the year before it is given over entirely to the dark; a time for the souls of the departed to squint, to peek and perhaps to travel through the gap.’ ~Jenny Colgan
+“Halloween is an ancient druidic holiday, one the Celtic peoples have celebrated for millennia.
+It is the crack between the last golden rays of summer and the darkness of winter; the delicately balanced tweak of the year before it is given over entirely to the dark.” ~Jenny Colgan